Lossless smoothing of renewable power

 PV smoothing graphs

 The following graphs show the smoothing effect and accumulated energy depending on the smoothing method and other OLAP dimensions.
-The measured data on 2 selected days have been processed into the following time series:
+The measured data on 2 selected days (medium vs. high insolation, both strong intermittency) have been processed into following time series:

-• Smoothed GI(t) by the filter order and prediction accuracy, comparing IPLPF and SPLPF smoothing methods - Figures 10-12, 16-18
+- Smooth GI(t) by the filter order and prediction accuracy, comparing IPLPF and SPLPF smoothing methods - Figures 12-14, 18-20

 Analysis by prediction error